-On July 1, 1977, Msgr.
-Thomas Prendergast was appointed pastor of Santa Sophia Parish.
+Msgr.
+Thomas Prendergast was appointed pastor of Santa Sophia Parish on January 1, 1977.
 In 1993, Msgr.
 Prendergast was assigned as pastor of Mission San Diego de Alcala.
 Msgr.
 Prendergast passed away on April 14, 2016.

-Rev. Michael Ratajczak began his tenure on August 1, 1995.
-In 2003, Rev. Ratajczak was assigned to St. Thomas More parish in Oceanside.
-He oversaw the building of their new worship space that was dedicated in December 2015.
+Rev. Michael Ratajczak began his tenure at Santa Sophia on August 1, 1995.
+In 2003, he was assigned to St. Thomas More parish in Oceanside.
+Fr.
+Ratajczak passed away on July 14, 2021.

 Rev. Peter M. Escalante came to Santa Sophia in July 2003.
 He was assigned to St. Joseph’s Cathedral in 2007.
-He is currently pastor at Mission San Diego de Alcala, where he served until his retirement on March 1, 2022.
+In 2015 he was assigned as pastor of Mission San Diego de Alcala, where he served until his retirement on March 1, 2022.

 Rev. Jacob A. Bertrand arrived in August of 2013.
-He was assigned to St. Vincent de Paul parish and St. John the Evangelist parish in San Diego.
+He was later assigned to St. Vincent de Paul parish and St. John the Evangelist parish in San Diego.
 Fr.
 Bertrand left priestly ministry in 2016.

-Fr.
-Timothy Deutsch served as Administrator at Santa Sophia during late 2014 and early 2015.
-He is currently the pastor at Queen of Angels in Alpine until 2021 when he was assigned as pastor of St. Elizabeth of Hungary Parish, Julian, and Santa Ysabel Indian Mission, Santa Ysabel.
+Rev. Timothy Deutsch served as Administrator at Santa Sophia during late 2014 and early 2015.
+He was the pastor at Queen of Angels in Alpine until 2021 when he was assigned as pastor of St. Elizabeth of Hungary Parish, Julian, and Santa Ysabel Indian Mission, Santa Ysabel.

 Rev. Devdas Masillamony began as pastor of Santa Sophia in 2015.
 He served as pastor until 2022 and is currently the pastor of St. Therese Parish in San Carlos.